-- A Revenant appears in season two of Supernatural, episode "Children Shouldn't Play with Dead Things".
+- A Revenant appears in the Supernatural Season 2 episode "Children Shouldn't Play with Dead Things".
 She is reanimated by an ancient Greek spell, exactly as she was in life with the exception of superhuman strength, virtual immunity to physical damage and a single-minded focus on punishing her boyfriend and the woman with which he was cheating on her.

 - In the Young Blades episode "Coat of Arms," a member of a secret society steals a magical artifact from a dead knight.
 The energy from another of the society's magical artifacts resurrects the knight.
 He doesn't seem to be intelligent or conscious, but can sense where his artifact is and will do anything to retrieve it.